johnbintz/bintz-integration_testing_setup/README.md

 gem 'bintz-integration_testing_setup', :git => 'git://github.com/johnbintz/bintz-integration_testing_setup.git'
 ```

-`bundle install`, then run `bundle exec bints-integration_testing_setup`.
+`bundle install`, then run `bundle exec bintz-integration_testing_setup`.
 It's best to do this on a pristine
 project, but it may work on one that already has some stuff in it.

 ## Gem setup